 Cozy Up To The Drinks Cart

-Self-medicating with a good holiday drink will keep you jolly and take the edge off when your misguided relatives insist on talking about Brexit or President Trump.
+Self-medicating with a good holiday drink will keep you jolly and take the edge off when your misguided relatives insist on talking about Brexit or politics.
 If you have a teetotal family like mine, a good flask comes in handy (or a water bottle filled with vodka for particularly dysfunctional moments).

 I definitely don’t advocate drinking and driving (unless you are just the passenger) which does advocate taking an airplane.
 And, frankly, holiday time at the airport will drive a saint to drink!